 According to the 1930 Census, Meekel and Herschel were living in Chicago, Ill. where Herschel was working for the railroad.

 Sadly, Meekel died on Dec.
 9, 1935 for unknown reasons.
 The 1940 Census indicates Herschel stayed in Chicago, working as a switchman for the railroad.
 He remarried a woman named Lucille who had a son of her own.
 Herschel’s marker lays in front of Meekel’s upright one.

 Earlier, I mentioned Thomas Jefferson “T.J.”
 Whittaker.
 I counted about 50 Whittakers as being buried at Whittaker Cemetery on Find a Grave, but I’m sure there are plenty more.

-T.J. was the son of John Whitaker III, whose father John Whitaker Jr. was born around 1761 in Pitt County, N.C., and served in the Revolutionary War.
+T.J. was the son of John Whittaker III, whose father John Whittaker Jr. was born around 1761 in Pitt County, N.C., and served in the Revolutionary War.
 John Jr. and John III came to Putnam County early and were both there for a couple of years.
 What happened after that is questionable because I’ve seen various versions from different family members.
 Some of the Whittakers moved to Madison County, Ala.